ITPATJIDR/nginx_substitutions_filter/README.md

 ## Notes

-- The JavaScript module (`ngx_http_js_module`) enables both request and response body transformation
+- The Lua scripting enables both request and response body transformation
 - This approach is more powerful than basic `sub_filter` as it allows complex JSON manipulation
 - The setup includes gzip compression for better performance
-- Custom Nginx build is required to include the JavaScript module
+- OpenResty (Nginx + Lua) is used for Lua scripting support
 - Error handling ensures the service continues working even with malformed JSON